What is Azure Virtual Desktop?

 With Azure Virtual Desktop, you can set up a scalable and flexible environment:

-- Use autoscale to automatically increase or decrease capacity based on time of day, specific days of the week, or as demand changes, helping to manage cost.
+Automatically increase or decrease capacity based on time of day, specific days of the week, or as demand changes with autoscale, helping to manage cost.

 You can deploy and manage virtual desktops and applications:

 Use the Azure portal, Azure CLI, PowerShell and REST API to configure the host pools, create application groups, assign users, and publish resources.